bblanchon/ArduinoStreamUtils/README.md

 ### Buffering read operations

 Sometimes, you can significantly improve performance by reading many bytes at once.
-For example, [according to SPIFFS's wiki](https://github.com/pellepl/spiffs/wiki/Performance-and-Optimizing#reading-files), it's much faster to read files in chunks of 64 bytes than reading them one byte at a time.
+For example, [according to SPIFFS's wiki](https://github.com/pellepl/spiffs/wiki/Performance-and-Optimizing#reading-files), reading read files in chunks of 64 bytes is much faster than reading them one byte at a time.

 ![ReadBufferingStream](extras/images/ReadBuffer.svg)

-To buffer the input, simply decorate the original `Stream` with `ReadBufferingStream`.
-For example, suppose your program reads a JSON document from SPIFFS, like that:
+To buffer the input, decorate the original `Stream` with `ReadBufferingStream`.
+For example, suppose your program reads a JSON document from SPIFFS like that:

 ```c++
 File file = SPIFFS.open("example.json", "r");
 deserializeJson(doc, file);
 ```

-Then you simply need to insert one line to greatly improve the reading speed:
+Then you only need to insert one line to greatly improve the reading speed:

 ```c++
 File file = SPIFFS.open("example.json", "r");